DataIntellectTech/SEMO-downloader/README.md

 | auctionname      | Distinguishes between each of the day ahead and intraday auctions      |

 ### Load Forecast

+The Load Forecast table contains the daily & annually predicted load forecasts for ROI, NI and their aggregate; the ``fcsttype`` indicates whether a given forecast was made in an annual or daily report.
+The report containing the annual predictions (BM-009) is published in August, and contains forecasts for the coming trading year.
+The report containing the daily predictions (BM-010) is published every four calendar days and contains load forecasts for the following four days.

 | Column Header | Description |
 | ----- | ----- |